carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

 An overview of components of the script HDF_to_Data_arg.py

-*Please note that while I go over many of the lines, I do not go over all the lines of code - please see the file for complete code*.
+*Please note that while I go over many of the lines, I do not go over all the lines of code - please see the file for complete code* *(including code comments).*

-Instead of hard-coding many decisions and inputs, I use argparse to allow users to specify the files they would like to use and the name of the table they would like to create in the database which will be created.
+Instead of hard-coding many decisions and inputs, I use argparse to allow users to specify the source files they would like to use and the name of the table they would like to create in the database which will be created.
+I include an optional user input -cleardata, which, if used and if there is a a table with the same name as the one the user specifies, clears the data from the table before imputing any data.

 If you want to allow users to make additional decisions - for example, letting the user decide which SUBDATASET to use - you would need to make another parser argument.